NEWBURY CONSERVATION COMMISSION

 MISSION STATEMENT: To increase public awareness of natural resources in Newbury through educational campaigns and gathering resource data in order to provide residents with the information they need to make informed decisions.

-Paddle the Border: [2017 is the 14th year] This event starts with a canoe and kayak paddle on the Connecticut River held semi-annually in both May and October.
+Paddle the Border: This event starts with a canoe and kayak paddle on the Connecticut River held semi-annually in both May and October.
 Event sponsors include NCC, Bradford Conservation Commission, Haverhill Recreation Commission, & Lower Cohase Chamber of Commerce.
 The Paddle is followed by a cookout provided by the Wells River/Woodsville Rotary Club, live music by Strawberry Farm Band, and displays set up by Community groups to promote historical, cultural, educational, and environmental information about the Connecticut River Valley.
-The May paddle goes from the Woodsville Community Field to Bedell Bridge State Park (2017 date Sunday May 21).
-The October Paddle goes from the Newbury/Haverhill Crossing boat launch to Bugbee Landing in Bradford (2017 date Sunday October 1).
+The 2017 fall paddle was comprised of 98 kayaks and canoes.
+Join us in 2018 to celebrate the event’s 15th year!

-Trails Day Work Day: National Trails Day [2017 is the 20th year] is held every year on the first Saturday in June.
+Trails Day Work Day: National Trails Day is held every year on the first Saturday in June.
+2018 will be the 21st year of this important day.
 Volunteers can participate locally by joining NCC and CVTA in a workday involving the upkeep of local hiking trails.
 This year we will be working on the Wells River Nature Trails.
 Part of the Boltonville Nature Trail needs to be re-routed, and the Boltonville and Blue Mt.
 Nature Trails need new signage.
 We meet at Blue Mt.
-School on Saturday June 3.
+School on Saturday June 2.

 Trail Maintenance is a year round effort.
 The most effective way to maintain the trail system is by utilizing volunteers.
 What a great way to enjoy the outdoors and assist others at the same time.
 If you are not familiar with the hiking trails in Newbury and/or would like to volunteer your time, please contact any NCC member and we will gladly show you the trails.